nuralogix/dfx-api-snippets-python/README.md

-# DFX API Snippets
+# DFX API Python Snippets

-This repository contains snippets of code you may find useful to connect to the NuraLogix DeepAffex API
+This repository contains snippets of Python code you may find useful to connect to the NuraLogix DeepAffex API

 ## Getting started